 Kay: Right.
 And so, for the Vacillator parent, the twos and the teens are really hard, because that’s when a child says, “No,” “I don’t like you,” “I don’t wanna do what you say,” and the Vacillator often takes this as rejection, and so the Vacillator parent is sort of in and out.
 They are preoccupied often, so they can be great parents when they’re really, truly, fully present, but there’s many times, too, where they’re preoccupied, they’re mulling something over, and they’re not present for their kids.

 Jim: So, it sounds like they’re either hot or cold.

-Milan: One of the things they have, if I might add, is the reason that they’re idealistic and the reason that they want their child to perform well, is they have a shame factor where, if they’re embarrassed or they feel like they don’t look good, the child is not making them look good, they get very embarrassed and humiliated and then that is really a big factor to them.
-And so, they want to then correct the child or correct the place where that child did that—school, a teacher, the sports team.
-Shame’s a very big piece of the vacillator soul.
+Milan: One of the things they have, if I might add, is the reason that they’re idealistic and the reason that they want their child to perform well is they have a shame factor, where, if they’re embarrassed or they feel like they don’t look good, the child is not making them look good, they get very embarrassed, humiliated, and then that is really a big factor to them, and so they wanna then correct the child or correct the, the place where that child did that.
+Um, school, the teacher, the, the sports team.
+Shame’s a very big piece of the Vacillator’s soul.

 Kay: Oh, yeah.

-Jim: I mean, how many vacillator parents (Laughter) are there at Little League.
-“Come on, umpire!”
+Jim: I mean how, how many Vacillator parents are there in Little League?